 Why does We Are Chicago need to be a 3D game, at all?
 Why put so many resources toward 3D modeling and motion capture, when the end results are so unconvincing?
 Given the size of the team and budget of the project, why not go a different direction?
 Cart Life (Richard Hofmeier, 2011) and Riot (Leonard Menchiari and Marco Agricola, 2017) demonstrate that 2D pixel art can be successfully combined with a socially conscious, politically progressive game.
 Heck, with things like To the Moon (Freebird Games, 2011) and OneShot (Team Oneshot, 2016), we even see RPGMaker being harnessed in service of emotionally rich stories.

-I’m not saying that We Are Chicago should have been either of those styles, but I do think that the game’s developers could have more deeply interrogated what, specifically, they were getting out of using a 3D graphical engine for this game.
+I’m not saying that We Are Chicago should have been done in either of those styles.
+But I do think that the game’s developers could have more deeply interrogated what, specifically, they were getting out of using a 3D graphical engine for this game.
 Because from where I stand, I see a lot of tradeoffs for going that route, and struggle to see the real benefits.